The Origins of the Internet

 Mancini TV Classics via YouTube

 One year after CompuServe released the first commercial dial-up service provider, Arpanet was decommissioned.
-Taking a step toward a worldwide internet, the military handed over administration to the National Science Foundation Network (NSFNET) to promote development of this research and higher education network.
+Taking a step toward a worldwide internet, the military handed over administration to the National Science Foundation Network (NSFNET) to promote the development of this research and higher education network.

 Alonso Gonzalez/Reuters